EMPEROR82/AlgoArena/README.md

 Total problems - 7 <br/>
 No. of Accepted - 6 <br/>
 Tried but not accepted - 1 (later it was told to skip this problem)

+PS-3
+Total Problems = 7
+Accepted = 5
+Tried but not accepted = 2